anatula/go-class/class05-arrays-slices-maps/readme.md

 #### Slice
 - like and array, but more like a string
-- the slice has a descriptor and point to other memory
+- the slice has a descriptor and it points at some other memory
 - it always has an array behind it
 -